What is the difference between SVAR and VAR

 SVAR or Structural vector autoregression

-Meanwhile, Structural vector autoregression is similar to vector autoregression but with much more constraint—for example, time.
+Meanwhile, structural vector autoregression is similar to vector autoregression but with many more constraints, for example, time.
 One of the differences is in the sample.
 For example, the government attempted to reduce inflation by increasing the interest rate.
-In the unstructured vector autoregression, when the result of increasing the interest rate makes the inflation go up, we just read it as it is, which will create an erroneous conclusion.
-Meanwhile, in structure vector autoregression, we have a time duration that can help explain when the price increases and in which period the inflation goes down or starts to take effect, and whether it's significant.
+In the unstructured vector autoregression, when increasing the interest rate rises inflation, we just read it as it is, which will create an erroneous conclusion.
+Meanwhile, in structure vector autoregression, we have a time duration that can help explain when the price increases, in which period the inflation goes down or starts to take effect, and whether it's significant.

 Some explanations in the video format